MARCH: Evaluating the Intersection of Ambiguity Interpretation and Multi-hop Inference: MARCH: A Benchmark for Multi-Hop Ambiguous QA

-\textbf{Dataset Quality Assessment} \quad To assess dataset quality, we ask five annotators and use a majority-vote scheme.
-We first sample 20 instances per ambiguity type (60 total) and obtain binary (\textsc{Yes}/\textsc{No}) judgments for each item in our protocol, yielding 300 judgments in total (5 annotators $\times$ 60 items).
-As shown in Table~\ref{tab:human-eval-protocol}, annotators evaluate whether (i) the question exhibits ambiguity of the specified type, (ii) the clarified question resolves the original ambiguity, and (iii) the generated long answer contains the corresponding short answers.
-We repeat the same evaluation after our final filtering on a new 60-instance sample (again 300 judgments) and observe consistent improvements across all criteria.
-For criterion (i), the average \textsc{Yes} rate across the three types increases from \textbf{88.0\%} (pre-filtering) to \textbf{93.3\%} (post-filtering), a gain of \textbf{+5.3} percentage points.
-For criterion (ii), it rises from \textbf{81.0\%} to \textbf{94.0\%} (\textbf{+13.0}).
-For criterion (iii), it increases from \textbf{89.0\%} to \textbf{97.3\%} (\textbf{+8.3}).
-These results support the effectiveness of our filtering pipeline and the overall quality of MIRAGE for evaluating multi-hop ambiguity.
+\paragraph{Answer Length Statistics.} Table~\ref{tab:answer_length} reports token-length percentile statistics for both answer types in \textsc{March}.
+Each question contains exactly two short answers, one per interpretation, yielding 4,418 short answers in total.
+We enforced a strict brevity constraint during the filtering stage (Step~4): if any short answer exceeded 10 tokens, we explicitly prompted the LLM to condense it, and discarded instances where this failed.
+As a result, short answers are highly concise (mean 8.27, median 3.00), confirming that they target precise, extractable spans rather than verbose descriptions.
+Long answers, which synthesize both interpretations into a coherent statement, are considerably longer (mean 34.86, median 34.00) yet remain focused, with 90\% of instances falling within 50 tokens (P90).

-\textbf{Distribution of Ambiguity Types} \quad As shown in Table~\ref{tab:statistics}, syntactic types are often discarded since different parses collapse into identical short answers or show inconsistent type assignments after clarification.
-General cases are frequently too broad, leading to alignment failures, so these two types are filtered more heavily, and the final dataset is skewed toward semantic ambiguity.
+\paragraph{Dataset Quality Assessment.} To assess dataset quality, we employ five annotators and use a majority-vote scheme.
+We first sample 20 instances from the final MARCH dataset per ambiguity type (60 total) and obtain binary (\textsc{Yes}/\textsc{No}) judgments for each item in our protocol, yielding 300 judgments in total (5 annotators $\times$ 60 items).
+As shown in the lower part of Table~\ref{tab:merged}, annotators evaluate whether (i) the question exhibits the specified ambiguity, (ii) the clarified question resolves the original ambiguity, and (iii) the generated long answer contains the corresponding short answers.
+The results demonstrate not only high validity scores (e.g., $>$90\% for all types) but also strong inter-annotator agreement, with Fleiss' Kappa scores of \textbf{0.92} for ambiguity detection, \textbf{0.89} for clarification quality, and \textbf{0.95} for answer consistency.
+These results confirm the reliability of our automated pipeline in producing high-quality, ambiguous multi-hop questions.
+Please refer to Appendix~\ref{appen:inter} for annotator details, labeling guidelines, and inter-annotator agreement statistics.